-The game is played on a mat approximately 14 meters long and 1.80 meters wide, with a wooden block in the center.
+The game is played on a mat measuring approximately 14m x 1.80m, with a wooden block placed in the center.
 The goal is to roll a bowl as close as possible to the "jack" (a small yellow ball) across the mat without hitting the center block or rolling off the mat.
-Because the bowl's center of gravity is to the side, it can make a gentle curve around the center block.
+Because the bowl's center of gravity is offset to the side, it can curve around the center block.

 It is a gender-neutral, challenging and highly attractive sport with a perfect mix of strategy, game insight, precision, technique, tactics, control and concentration.